svn2github/AsphyrePXL/readme.txt

 on your desktop.

-Remember that this library and its source code are distributed under terms of Mozilla Public License (MPL) version 2.0.
-By using this product, you acknowledge your consent to be bound by the terms of MPL.
+Remember that this library and its source code are distributed under terms of Apache License version 2.0.
+By using this product, you acknowledge your consent to be bound by the terms of Apache v2 license.

 If you need to use this framework for a project with a different licensing requirements, feel free to contact the author for more options.